Skip to main content

 August 11, 2025

-2025.08.11 Complaint - Sileiri Doe v.
-U.S. Department of Homeland Security
+2025.08.11 Complaint - Doe v.
+DHS

 The Venezuelan Association of Massachusetts and individual plaintiffs filed a lawsuit challenging the termination of parole status for immigrants who entered the U.S. using the CBP One app.
 The complaint alleges that 8 U.S.C. ยง 1182(d)(5)(A) requires parole terminations on a "case-by-case basis," making "en masse" terminations contrary to law; that the terminations were arbitrary and capricious under the Administrative Procedure Act (APA); and that they violated DHS regulations requiring case-by-case terminations with written notice by an authorized DHS official.
 Doe v.
-U.S. DHS, No. 1:25-cv-12245 (D. Mass.).
+DHS, No. 1:25-cv-12245 (D. Mass.).

 View Document